 » Funding is available to support reserach costs and conference travel

 » A rich environment of support and academic expertise via supervisory panels, seminars, colloquia, international and industry collaborations

 » demonstrate excellent academic performance related to the research proposed (e.g. publication or industry based experience)

 » hold qualifications and experience equal to an Australian First Class Bachelor Honours degree or equivalent overseas qualifications (minimum of 50% research thesis component)

 » be enthusiastic and highly motivated to undertake further study at an advanced level

 » possess a background in bioinformatics, RNA, epigenetic and molecular biology or related disciplines.

 » International applicants must also demonstrate a high level of proficiency in the English language.
 Please refer to the English language requirements

 HOW TO APPLY

-» Potential applicants should first contact Dr Chris Cazzonelli including CV and a one-page research proposal that aligns with this project's theme before discussing their interests and shaping a research proposal that is relevant to the project.
+» Potential applicants should first contact Dr Chris Cazzonelli and include a CV prio to discussing interests and shaping a research proposal relevant to the project.

 » Submit a scholarship application form, research proposal and all other relevant supporting documentation to the Graduate Research School (email@example.com ) by the closing date.